commoningtoys/Party_Model/README.md

 # The Party Model

 This is an experimental model I developed during the christmas break.
-It is still a beta version, and I need to add a lot of features. <br>
+It is still a beta version, and I need to add a lot of features.
 The model is based on the following rules:

  > 0. AGENTS GO TO A PARTY